eladjmc/telegram-app/README.md

 ## Prerequisites
-* BackEnd server configured with the keys needed for the shoes in the app: ```{imgUrl, description, price}```
+* BackEnd server configured.
-* Set up the api.js to have the right api to access your own Database
+* Set up the api.tsx to have the right api to access your own backend
 * Small cup of coffee 😉☕